Axonym/DiscordCleanse/README.md

 - Doesn't have to have Discord opened (assuming you have auth token saved and know the correct message IDs)
 ## ❌ Cons
 - You can only delete messages in the package.
 You can't delete messages sent after obtaining the package.
-- Requires obtaining auth token
+- Requires finding auth token
-- Requires knowledge how to install pip packages
+- Requires knowledge on how to install pip packages

 ## 🔒 Security
 You as a user have to trust the developer that there isn't any malicious code in the program.
 Thus making this program open-source ensures that you can take a look at the code at any time to ensure nothing malicious is happening in the code. **The program will only do requests to Discord API and no elsewhere.**